 This event has now passed.
-You can access a recording of the webinar here.
+You can access a recording of the webinar on our resources page.

 ADI is proud to host this vital webinar around the development and deployment of COVID-19 vaccines and what this means for the global dementia community.